You need to see DPS gear in action. Get a live demo with our engineers.

-Fortunately, you can always count on our NetGuardian RTUs.
-They feature support for a Battery System Monitor (BSM) that integrates battery sensing into remote alarm monitoring.
+Fortunately, you can always count on the BVM G3.
+It integrates battery sensing into remote alarm monitoring.
 This creates a single unit that gives you the capability to monitor alarms from your equipment, environmental conditions, and battery strings.

 Here are the main features of the battery monitoring system itself:

 This battery monitoring solution gives you complete visibility over battery conductance, voltage, temperature, and resistance.
-These proven key indicators will give you advance warning of deteriorating battery cells - meaning you can avoid being blindsided by a faulty or fully drained string.
+These proven key indicators will give you advance warning of deteriorating battery cells.
+This means you can avoid being blindsided by a faulty or fully drained string.

 Monitoring UPS systems is an important part of any truly reliable network.
 You simply can't afford to leave your battery strings vulnerable.
 While some monitoring is better than no monitoring, the right monitoring system makes all the difference.
 If you want to get more information about how to monitor your UPS system, or want to speak with me or someone on my team about designing a monitoring solution for your network, please contact us today.